kerinl/firefox-ubuntu/README.md

-# Replace snap version of Firefox on Ubuntu
+# Replace the stupid snap version of Firefox on Ubuntu
 ## Step by step guide to replace snap version of Firefox, that ships by default on Ubuntu.

 1)